jsr-core/iterutil/README.md

 ### takeWhile

-Take elements from the iterable while the predicate is true.
+Takes elements from the iterable while the predicate is true.

 ```ts
 import { takeWhile } from "@core/iterutil/take-while";